 If you drive your car every day for work or other activities, a level 2 charger will be the best option for you.
 A level 2 charger takes 4-6 hours to fully charge.
 However more costly, you can rest assured knowing that when you come home at night and charge your car, you will wake up to a full battery.

 Comparison Chart (Circuit Breaker Size / Estimated Driving Range)

 All charger installations should be done by a licensed electrician to ensure a safe and proper installation.
-When you book your EV Charging installation with 3e Electrical Construction an electrician will come to inspect your home and determine the following in order to provide a precise quotation.
+When you book your EV Charger installation with 3e Electrical Construction an electrician will come to inspect your home and determine the following in order to provide a precise quotation:

-- An inspection of your panel to determine if you have a sufficient space.
+- An inspection of your panel to determine if you have sufficient space.

 The distance from the electrical panel to the charging location can alter the cost substantially.
 A 40-amp circuit requires 8-gauge wire at more than $3 per foot.
 Stepping up the amperage for faster charging requires a thicker-gauge wire, which costs more.